-When Options agreed to accept business from Cape Verde4 Life, it did not impose conditions on it such as, for example, only accepting such business where regulated advice had been given and/or only business involving high-net-worth or sophisticated investors, and/or only allowing a limited proportion of the SIPP fund to be invested in Salinas Sea.
+When Options agreed to accept business from Cape Verde4 Life, it did not impose conditions on it such as, for example, only accepting such business where regulated advice had been given and/or only business involving high net worth or sophisticated investors, and/or only allowing a limited proportion of the SIPP fund to be invested in Salinas Sea.
 Taking all these points into account, Options knew or should have known when agreeing to accept introductions from Cape Verde4 Life there was a real risk of customer detriment.
 Options response to this was to require potential clients to sign the declaration I referred to above.
 I don't think that was a fair and reasonable approach bearing in mind the Principles for Businesses and good industry practice.
 Instead, the fair and reasonable approach would have been to decline business from Cape Verde4 Life - as Options' own process on its own proforma assessment form provided for, or as any reasonable similar assessment would have provided for.

-Was it fair and reasonable to proceed with Mr P's instructions?
+Was it fair and reasonable to proceed with Mrs F's instructions?

-For the reasons given, Options should have refused to accept Mr P's application.
+For the reasons given, Options should have refused to accept Mrs F's application.
 So, things should not have got beyond that.

-However, Mr P was also asked to sign the member's declaration.
-The declaration gives warnings about the high risk, speculative nature of the Salinas Sea investment.
-And it included a statement that Mr P wouldn't hold Options responsible for any losses resulting from the investment.
-However, I don't think this document demonstrates Options acted fairly and reasonably in proceeding with Mr P's instructions.
+However, Mrs F was also asked to sign the member's declarations.
+The declarations give warnings about the high-risk speculative nature of the Salinas Sea investment.
+And they included a statement that Mrs F wouldn't hold Options responsible for any losses resulting from the investment.
+However, I don't think these documents demonstrate Options acted fairly and reasonably in proceeding with Mrs F's instructions.